ashworks1706/llm-from-scratch/README.md

 this repository is where i build machine learning models from scratch to deeply understand how they work. everything is implemented from the ground up with detailed notes explaining the math, intuition and design choices behind each component.

-the goal is complete ml engineering knowledge covering architectures, training pipelines, optimization techniques and deployment. i learn by coding not just reading papers.
+the goal is complete ml engineering knowledge covering architectures, training pipelines, optimization techniques and deployment.

 ## architectures